3isenHeiM/MassVulScan/README.md

 -k (keep files) = optional parameter to keep all the IPs scanned in 2 files (with and without ports) -ns (no Nmap scan) = optional parameter to detect the hosts with open ports only
 ```
-By default the script will scan only the first 1000 TCP/UDP ports among the most common ports.
-You can find the list here: /usr/local/share/nmap/nmap-services.
+By default, the script will scan only the  **100 most common TCP/UDP ports**.
+You can find the list here: ``/usr/local/share/nmap/nmap-services``.
 Similarly, the rate or number of packets per second is set to 2500 by default.

-For the format of the files, you will find two examples in the dedicated directory:
+For the format of the files, you will find two examples in the dedicated directory.
+The tool support single hosts as well as CIDR notation :
 ```
 root@ubuntu:~/audit/MassVulScan# cat example/hosts.txt
 # Private subnet